 Doula care is proven to reduce the incidence of costly and negative birth outcomes.
 You would think the preventive aspects would make the case for insurance coverage obvious, however, private insurance currently does not cover non-medical social support such as doulas.
 Some families have access to an FSA (Flexible Spending Account) or HSA (Health Savings Account), in which pre-tax money previously saved can be used to pay for eligible expenses; in some cases, doula care qualifies.
 If this is the case for you, please let me know.
 Following conclusion of our care together, I can provide a receipt for my services that you can use to obtain reimbursement.
+I cannot, however, invoice insurance companies directly, or provide an NPI number or billing code.
 Check with your benefits administrator to find out whether birth or postpartum doula care is an eligible expense.

 Not unless you have separately hire me for that purpose.
 My patient advocacy service is a legal offering distinct from my doula service, which is non-legal in nature.
 As your doula, I will advise you privately on your legal rights during labor, and indirectly facilitate communication with your care provider by encouraging you to advocate for yourself, but I will not advocate on your behalf directly toward care providers unless you have previously retained me to do so in my capacity as a lawyer.
 This is because direct-to-provider advocacy is outside the doula scope and inappropriately usurps the birthing person's voice.
 Additionally, as an attorney, ethical rules prohibit me from acting in a way that suggests I represent someone when that person has not actually hired me to represent them.